jcsteh/app2clap/readme.md

 5. If you want to capture a different process, change the settings and press Capture again.
 6. To capture multiple, separate processes, use separate instances of the plug-in on separate tracks.
 7. If you want to record the captured audio, you will need to configure your DAW to record the output of the track, rather than the input.

+### Sending Audio to a Windows Audio Device
+1. Add the `Clap2App` plug-in to a track in your DAW.
+2. Select an output device from the list.
+3. Press Send to start sending audio from the DAW track to the output device.
+4. If you want to change the output device, change the settings and press Send again.
+5. To output to multiple devices, use separate instances of the plug-in.

 ## Reporting Issues
 Issues should be reported [on GitHub](https://github.com/jcsteh/app2clap/issues).